Project 1882

 Hens and roosters

-Issues with egg factories
+Issues with egg factory farms

-European egg factories use more than 380 million hens.
+European egg factory farms use more than 380 million hens.
 Through production-oriented breeding and lighting programs, the hens have been manipulated to lay almost one egg per day, year-round, until their bodies are no longer profitable.
 Millions of male chicks that are hatched each year are killed on their first day of life.

 Cramped cages